brunochucky/nifi-mysql-superset/README.md

 - **Superset dashboard:** http://localhost:8088/superset/dashboard/1/
 - **Nifi flow:** http://localhost:8080/nifi/

-_Typically, the application takes about 60 seconds to become available in the browser._
+_Typically, the application takes a few minutes to become available in the browser._